upa/nante-wan/README.md

 }
 ```

-After place config files in *html/portconfig* directory, bridge
+After place bridge configuration files in *html/portconfig* directory,
-interfaces on all CE nodes are configured automatically.
+bridge interfaces on all CE nodes are configured automatically.

 At config server,
 ```shell-session